mlan/docker-kopano/README.md

 | ---- | ---- | ---- | ------- | ------ | ---- | ----- |
 | 0    | 1    | 2    | **3**   | 4      | 5    | 6     |

+## Kopano add-ons

+### Kopano Archiver

+The [Kopano Archiver](https://documentation.kopano.io/kopano_archiver_manual/) provides a Hierarchical Storage Management (HSM) solution for Kopano.
+With the Kopano Archiver older messages will be automatically moved to slower and thus cheaper storage.
+The slow storage consists of one or more additional Kopano Archive servers which sole task it is to store archived messages.

+Typically the archiver needs its own SQL database.
+You can configure it using environment variables.
+When you do, pay attention to [overlapping parameter names](#overlapping-parameter-names).
+Also the archiver does not run as a daemon but instead you can set up [cron](#cron) jobs.
+For example, to run the archiver daily with weakly clean-up you can use; `CRONTAB_ENTRY1=0 1 * * * root kopano-archiver -A` and `CRONTAB_ENTRY2=0 3 * * 0 root kopano-archiver -C`.

 ## WebApp custom themes

 You can easily customize the Kopano WebApp see [New!
 JSON themes in Kopano WebApp](https://kopano.com/blog/new-json-themes-in-kopano-webapp/).
 Once you have the files you can install them in your docker container using the receipt below, where we assume that the container name is `mail-app` and that the directory `mytheme` contains the `theme.json` and the other file defining the theme.